Terms & Conditions

 3.1.
 Pricing and Final Itinerary

-Charter pricing is based on the itinerary provided.
-While drivers will make reasonable efforts to accommodate changes, additional charges may apply for increases in kilometres or hours.
-Prices are subject to change based on the final itinerary.
+Charter pricing is based on the itinerary provided at the time of booking.
+While drivers will make reasonable efforts to accommodate changes, additional charges may apply for increases in kilometres or service hours.

 3.2.
 Payment Terms